Angry-Robot-Deals/candle-collector/README.md

-# Fetch crypto exchanges candles (klines) and save to Postgres database
+# Fetches crypto exchanges candles (K-lines) and saves it to a Postgres database

 ## Supported exchanges
 * Binance